Megaupload: Megaupload song controversy

-On 9 December 2011, Megaupload published a music video entitled "The Mega Song", showing artists including Kanye West, Alicia Keys and will.i.am endorsing the company.
+On 9 December 2011, Megaupload published a music video entitled "The Mega Song," showing artists including Kanye West, Alicia Keys and will.i.am endorsing the company.
 Snoop Dogg appeared in earlier versions of the video.
 The music video was also uploaded to YouTube, but was removed following a takedown request by the record company Universal Music Group (UMG).
-Megaupload said that the video contained no infringing content, commenting: "we have signed agreements with every featured artist for this campaign".
+Megaupload said that the video contained no infringing content, commenting: "we have signed agreements with every featured artist for this campaign."
 Megaupload requested an apology from UMG, and filed a lawsuit against the company in the United States District Court for the Northern District of California, on 12 December 2011.
 UMG denied that the takedown was ordered under the terms of the Digital Millennium Copyright Act, and said that the takedown was "pursuant to the UMG-YouTube agreement," which gives UMG "the right to block or remove user-posted videos through YouTube's CMS (Content Management System) based on a number of contractually specified criteria."
 The video was subsequently returned to YouTube, with the reasons for the UMG takedown remaining unclear.
 YouTube stated: "Our partners do not have the right to take down videos from YT unless they own the rights to them or they are live performances controlled through exclusive agreements with their artists, which is why we reinstated it."
 Lawyers for will.i.am initially said that he had never agreed to the project, but on 12 December, he denied any involvement in the takedown notice.

 2012 indictments by the United States

-On 19 January 2012 the United States Department of Justice seized and shut down Megaupload.com and commenced criminal cases against its owners and others.
-The lead prosecutor, Neil MacBride, had formerly served as Vice President, Anti-Piracy and General Counsel, of the Business Software Alliance, where he oversaw global anti-piracy enforcement and copyright policy.
-On 20 January Hong Kong Customs froze more than 300 million Hong Kong dollars (US$39 million) in assets belonging to the company.
+On 19 January 2012, the Federal Bureau of Investigation seized and shut down Megaupload.com and commenced criminal cases against its owners and others.
+The lead prosecutor, Neil MacBride, had formerly served as vice president, Anti-Piracy and General Counsel, of the Business Software Alliance, where he oversaw global anti-piracy enforcement and copyright policy.
+On 20 January Hong Kong Customs froze more than HK$300 million (US$39 million) in assets belonging to the company.